Oil's Technical Path To $80 Per Barrel

 Earlier this week, I discussed the fundamentals that are keying a new secular bull market in oil.
-A bull market that I believe will be the last secular bull market in oil, before electric and hybrid vehicles, as well as, new ways to make plastics without petroleum, take hold by the end of the 2020s.
+A bull market that I believe will be the last secular bull market in oil before electric and hybrid vehicles as well as new ways to make plastics without petroleum take hold by the end of the 2020s.

 While I am no star market technician or quant, I have been using non-fundamental strategies to help me verify fundamental thesis for over a decade now.
-As a former broker who was tasked with slinging product in days gone by, you should know that using technicals and quantitative data were not encouraged by the brokerage establishment - too much trutt, because ultimately for investors, the only thing that matters in the end is price.
+As a former broker who was tasked with slinging product in days gone by, you should know that using technicals and quantitative data was not encouraged by the brokerage establishment - too much truth, because ultimately for investors, the only thing that matters in the end is price.

-The reason I started to use these tools, and have incorporated them as the 4th leg in my "Core 4" investing method, is because the broad market gives us clues about what is true and untrue.
+The reason I started to use these tools and have incorporated them as the 4th leg in my "Core 4" investing method is because the broad market gives us clues about what is true and untrue.
 We cannot know all the information even though it is out there somewhere.
-Asset prices, which are the aggregated information within the markets, can often signal us, as what to do and when to do it, with regards to buying and selling.
+Asset prices, which are the aggregated information within the markets, can often signal us as what to do and when to do it with regards to buying and selling.

 With that in mind, I am going to share with you some signals that tell me oil is indeed headed back to $80 per barrel within two or three years.
-I am also going to share three option trades that can create strong income for risk averse investors.
+I am also going to share three option trades that can create strong income for risk-averse investors.
 Finally, I will share two option trades with very large upside for those with risk capital to allocate.

 Opening Thoughts on Oil